I run Dev Spotlight - we write tech content for tech companies.

 There is a long list of pre-built items you can add to your room.
 Most of the items are static and don’t really do anything.
 Imagine a campfire just kind of floating in the air in the middle of your room.
 You can look at it, it's pretty, and it blocks your path when you try to walk through it, but that’s about all it does.

 But some of the objects are interactive, and these are a lot more fun.
-I added two interactive items to our room, including a box of snowballs that you can actually throw (when someone says they missed a deadline, as an ice-breaker, or even just for fun) and a box of fireworks that you can actually shoot off (when someone says, Hey, our Zero Downtime CI/CD project
+I added two interactive items to our room, including a box of snowballs that you can actually throw (when someone says they missed a deadline, as an ice-breaker, or even just for fun) and a box of fireworks that you can actually shoot off (when someone says, Hey, our Zero Downtime CI/CD project is finally complete!)

 I found the TV in the corner of the room to be the most useful feature.
 Using this TV you can display slideshows.